reikurozora/tryhackme-library-writeup/README.md

 - Do not expose account names or credential hints in public web content.
 - Disable password-based SSH authentication where possible and use strong keys.
 - Remove passwordless sudo rules unless they are strictly necessary.
-- Never authorize a user-writable script for privileged execution.
+- Never authorize scripts located in user-writable directories for privileged execution.
 - Avoid broad command wildcards in sudoers rules.
 - Store privileged scripts in root-owned, non-writable locations.